kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Again it should be obvious that all possible scenarios of codepaths are 2 * 5 * 3 * 2 = 60.
 Does that mean that Joe will actually write 60 integration tests?
 Of course not!
 He will try and cheat.
 He will try to select a subset of integration tests that feel "representative".
 This "representative" subset of tests will give him enough coverage with the minimum amount of effort.

 This sounds easy enough in theory, but can quickly become problematic.
 The reality is that these 60 code paths are not created equally.
 Some of them are corner cases.
 For example if we look at module C we see that is has 3 different code paths.
-One of them is a very special case, that can only be recreated if C gets a special input from component b, which is itself a corner case and can only be obtained by a special input from component A. This means that this particular scenario might require a very complex setup in order to select the inputs that will trigger the special condition on the component C.
+One of them is a very special case, that can only be recreated if C gets a special input from component B, which is itself a corner case and can only be obtained by a special input from component A. This means that this particular scenario might require a very complex setup in order to select the inputs that will trigger the special condition on the component C.

 Mary on the other hand, can just recreate the corner case with a simple unit test, with no added complexity at all.

 ![Basic unit test](../../assets/testing-anti-patterns/unit-test-corner-case.png)

 Does that mean that Mary will *only* write unit tests for this service?
-After all that will lead her to anti-pattern 1.
-To avoid this she will write *both* unit *and* integration tests.
+After all that will lead her to [anti-pattern 1](#anti-pattern-1---having-unit-tests-without-integration-tests).
+To avoid this, she will write *both* unit *and* integration tests.
 She will keep all unit tests for the actual business logic and then she will write 1 or 2 integration tests that make sure that the rest of the system works as expected (i.e. the parts that help these modules do their job)

 The integration tests needed in this system should focus on the rest of the components.
 The business logic itself can be handled by the unit tests.
 Mary's integration tests will focus on testing serialization/deserialization and with the communication to the queue and the database of the system.